Maybe you’re wondering, “What do they mean, ‘unwanted or abusive sexual experiences’?”

 Of course, we had to choose some words.
 We settled on “unwanted or abusive sexual experiences in childhood.”

-This is how we refer, on this site, to childhood and adolescent sexual experiences that can cause a variety of problems, well into adulthood.
+This is how we refer, on this site, to past sexual experiences that can cause a variety of problems, long after they happened.